-He noticed no one else around,
+He notices no one else around,

-An amazing righteous sustainment;
+And amazing righteous sustainment.

-As He pulled on His breastplate,
+He pulled on His breastplate,

-The helmet of salvation,
+His helmet of salvation,

-I had nothing left, and what I had tried,
+I had nothing left, and what I had tried

-Had long since proved not to work.
+Had long since proven unfruitful.

-My heart was filled with weary release,
+My heart was filled with the weary release,

-As He began He offered a feast,
+As He began, He offered a feast,

 To which I was called to accept.

-I fasted on hope,
+Then I fasted with hope,

-I prayed by faith,
+And I prayed by faith.

-And when dwindled down to nothing,
+Once I dwindled to nothing,

-I even laid down the pain.
+I laid down the pain.